AleksanderTyc/GettingAndCleaningDataCourseProject/codebook.md

 The variable is `TRUE` if and only if the corresponding measure is one of the *measures of interest*.

 #### corr.name
 It is required that the measures on the output file are provided with meaningful names.
 Their names are obtained from `features.txt` file and stored as `feature_name` variable.
-Since feature name may contain *forbidden* characters, these are be translated into "_".
+A feature name may contain characters, which make it R-noncompliant.
+These characters are translated into "_".
 The result is stored as `corr.name`.

 #### subject
 Provides id of the subject performing the test.
 Read from `subject_` datasets and merged to `dt.data` data table.